oli-obk/sca-toolsuite/README.txt

 3 License
 :::::::::

-Please see the COPYING file.
+Please see the LICENSE.txt file.

 4 Documentation
 :::::::::::::::

 You can

-  * find anything about Documentation in the DOCUMENTATION file.
+  * find anything about Documentation in the DOCUMENTATION.txt file.
-  * read the FAQ
+  * read the FAQ.txt
   * contact me: see `9 Contact'

 5 Installation & Debugging
 ::::::::::::::::::::::::::

-Please see the INSTALL file.
+Please see the INSTALL.txt file.

 6 Examples
 ::::::::::